Skip to content

 This topology exists because guest programs expect process, fd/OFD, pipe, socket, filesystem, and signal state to remain coherent even though the browser isolates execution across workers and asynchronous host events.

-State Synchronization Philosophy
+Supervisor And State Synchronization

 Runtime state movement is explicit.
 The runtime message contracts include kernel state, fd snapshots, OFD snapshots, pipe slots, socket state, child-exit records, guest memory writes, and blocking/resume hints.

-Examples of runtime-owned coordination:
+Examples of runtime-owned host effects:

 Threaded Guest Workloads